AlexanderBertrandLab/DASF_toolbox/README.md

 | `tol_X`| Tolerance on the difference between consecutive arguments, i.e., `||X^(i+1))-X^i||_F`.
 If the difference is smaller than this variable, stop the algorithm. |
 | `nbiter` | Maximum number of iterations.
 Stop the algorithm whenever it is achieved. |

-By default the algorithm stops at maximum 200 iterations.
+By default, the algorithm stops at maximum 200 iterations.
 If one or more fields are provided and valid, the algorithm stops when the first stopping criterion is achieved.

 #### 5) The function resolving uniqueness ambiguities